 Continue your drive northward on Carretera 129 for Parque de Las Cavernas del Río Camuy, where you can take a guided excursion into the caverns; it can be cool, and the walkways are slippery, so carry along a sweater and wear shoes with good grip.
 Then press on westward on Carretera 119 for Lago de Guajataca, a man-made lake, and the Bosque Estatal de Guajataca - you can stop here for a short hike or fish for bass.
 Don't forget to keep an eye on the road as you take in the wonderful karst scenery along Carretera 113.
 Pass through the town of Quebradillas and continue northwest to Playa de Jobos.
 This beach is a good place to surf.
-You can also sample some local cuisine at

-Happy Belly's (see p71).
+You can also sample some local cuisine at Happy Belly's (see p71).

-Left Festival de las Máscaras Center Plava Crash Boat Right Arecibo Lighthouse and Historical Park
+Left Día de los Santos Inocentes Center Plava Crash Boat Right Arecibo Lighthouse & Historical Park fancy costumes and masks.

-Festival de las Máscaras

-Held every year since 1823

-in Hatillo, the "Mask Festival"

-features locals in fancy costumes
+Día de los Santos Inocentes Held every year since 1823 in Hatillo, the "Day of the Holy Innocents" features locals in

-and masks.
-Map D1 • 28 Dec
+• Map D1 • Dec 28

 Hacienda Esperanza

-This sugar estate displays

-old steam machinery and is

-surrounded by a wildlife refuge.
+This sugar estate displays old steam machinery and is surrounded by a wildlife refuge.

-Map F2 • Carretera 616 Km 4 • 787

-722 5844 • Guided tours by appointment
+Map F2 • Carretera 616 Km 4 • 787 722 5844 • Guided tours by appointment www.fidecomiso.org

-• www.fidecomiso.ora